 In this video, we’re going to talk about ClickUp’s Formula Custom Field feature, and how you can actually put it to use.
-We’ll go over how to effectively use Formulas in ClickUp — and if those ClickUp Formulas can be used like Excel.
+We’ll go over how to effectively use Formulas in Use our ClickUp affiliate link! — and if those ClickUp Formulas can be used like Excel.

 We’ll also review some simple and advanced formula use cases that incorporate useful equations, such as the “IF” “DAYS” and “ROUND” function in ClickUp.